Merle Oberon: Relationships and marriages

 Oberon married director Alexander Korda in 1939.
 While married, she had a brief affair in 1941 with Richard Hillary, an RAF fighter pilot who had been badly burned in the Battle of Britain.
 They met while he was on a goodwill tour of the United States.
-He later wrote the best-selling autobiography, The Last Enemy.
-Oberon had an on-again, off-again affair with actor John Wayne from 1938 to 1947.
+He later wrote the best-selling autobiography The Last Enemy.

-Oberon became Lady Korda when her husband was knighted in 1942 by George VI for his contribution to the war effort.
+Oberon became Lady Korda when her husband was knighted in 1942 by King George VI for his contribution to the war effort.
 At the time, the couple was based at Hills House in Denham, England.
-She divorced him in 1945 to marry cinematographer Lucien Ballard.
+She divorced him in 1945 to marry the American cinematographer Lucien Ballard.
 Ballard devised a special camera light for her, to obscure on film her facial scars suffered in the 1937 accident.
-The light became known as the "Obie".
+The light became known as the "Obie" (now commonly-called a "catch light") and has become ubiquitous in photography and videography.
 She and Ballard divorced in 1949.

 Oberon married Italian-born industrialist Bruno Pagliai in 1957, adopted two children with him and lived in Cuernavaca, Morelos, Mexico.
-In 1973, Oberon met then 36-year-old Dutch actor Robert Wolders while they filmed Interval.
-Oberon divorced Pagliai and married Wolders, who was 25 years her junior, in 1975.
+While married to Pagliai, she had an affair with model Mike Edwards, who was 33 years her junior.
+In 1973, Oberon met the then 25 years her junior Dutch actor Robert Wolders while they filmed Interval.
+Oberon divorced Pagliai and married the 36-year-old Wolders in 1975.

 Disputed birthplace

-To avoid prejudice over her mixed background, Oberon created a "cover story" of being born and raised in Tasmania, Australia, and her birth records being destroyed in a fire.
+To avoid prejudice over her mixed background, Oberon dissembled that she was born and raised in Tasmania, Australia, with her birth records being destroyed in a fire.
 The story eventually unravelled after her death.
 Oberon is known to have been to Australia only twice.
-Her first visit was in 1965, on a film promotion.
-Another visit, to Hobart, was scheduled, but after journalists in Sydney pressed her for details of her early life, she became ill and shortly afterwards left for Mexico.
+Her first visit there was in 1965, on a film promotion.
+Another visit, to Hobart, Tasmania, was scheduled, but after journalists in Sydney pressed her for details of her early life, she became ill and shortly afterwards left for Mexico.

-In 1978, the year before her death, she agreed to visit Hobart for a Lord Mayoral reception.
-The Lord Mayor of Hobart became aware shortly before the reception that there was no proof she had been born in Tasmania, but went ahead with the celebration to avoid embarrassment.
+In 1978, the year before her death, she agreed to visit Hobart for a Lord mayoral reception.
+The Lord Mayor of Hobart became aware shortly before the reception that there was no proof she had been born in Tasmania, but he went ahead with the celebration to avoid embarrassment.
 Shortly after arriving at the reception, Oberon, to the disappointment of many, denied she had been born in Tasmania.
-She then excused herself claiming illness, and was unavailable to answer questions about her background.
+She then excused herself, claiming illness, and was unavailable to answer questions about her background.
 On the way to the reception, she had told her driver that as a child she was on a ship with her father, who became ill when it was passing Hobart.
-They were taken ashore so he could be treated, thereby spending some of her early years on the island.
+They were taken ashore so he could be treated, thereby spending some time in her early years on the island.
 During her Hobart stay, she remained in her hotel, gave no other interviews, and did not visit the theatre named in her honour.